haidragon/BDKpex/README.md

-# BDKpex - A YANHAX private kernel driver
+# BDKpex - A YANHAX private (used to be) kernel driver

-Yes, I'm making this public so I can put this on my CV.
+Yes, I'm making this public so I can put this on my CV, talk about sacrifices.

 Kernel physical memory Read/Write no attach.
 Double data pointer communication without directly chaning, DKOM clears all traces, no system threads, hijacked usermode threads.